Can you withdraw an offer of employment?

 • Sexual orientation

-What reasons might an employer have for withdrawing a job offer?
+Why might you have to withdraw a job offer?

-Sadly, sometimes it has to happen.
-A sudden change in company finances or circumstances can make the offered role unsustainable.
-Internally there may have been mistakes made as part of the hiring process, such as double filling a position, or improper conduct in the interview process.
+• Internally, mistakes may have been made as part of the hiring process, such as double filling a position, or improper conduct in the interview process.
 The offer may even have been sent to the wrong candidate in error.

-In other instances, routine checks on the candidate can return a criminal record, failed drugs test, falsified qualifications or unsatisfactory references.
+• In other instances, routine checks on the candidate can return a criminal record, failed drug test, falsified qualifications or unsatisfactory references.
 This is in part why conditional offers are common for many companies, as a way to protect themselves when hiring new staff.

 Regardless of the reason, the withdrawal of a job offer should always be handled professionally.